miurahr/data-url-protocol-handler/README.md

 The handler allows you to use inline image on your application.

+## Specification

+You can find an Data URIs specification on [MDN Web Docs moz://a](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)

 ## Usage

 Just call `URLProtocolHandler.install()` method before start GUI that use data URL protocol.